Reconstructing nodal pressures in water distribution systems with graph neural networks: Conclusions

 A way to utilize graph convolution on water networks has been proposed in the present paper to reconstruct all the nodal pressures from partial observations in water distribution systems.
 Several considerations were set up in Sec.~\ref{sec:effects} on how to apply GNNs to this specific task.
 Numerical experiments were conducted to examine these considerations and due to the results, the key findings are the following.

 Graph neural networks based on the K-localized spectral filtering introduced by \citet{Defferrard2016} are able to reconstruct the nodal pressures on three benchmark WDSs Anytown, C-Town and Richmond with a relative error at most $5\%$ on average with an observation ratio of at least $5\%$.
-The reconstruction performance gets better by raising the observation ratio.
+The reconstruction performance gets better by raising the observation ratio and is superior to interpolated regularization, a common signal recovery method in the literature.

 Besides, the performance is adequate even with shallow artificial neural network topologies if the number of filters per layer is kept high enough to model the underlying physics.
 The width of the receptive field can be set with the number of hidden layers and the degree of the Chebyshev-polynomials together, the results are satisfying by keeping their combination high enough to span at least the diameter of the graph.